DeML-Research/Python-Project/README.md

 *Insert here a brief description of the project, including, purpose, technologies used and context where it was created.*

-## Instal dependencies
+## Install dependencies

-Install dependencies with the following command in terminal:
+Install all the dependencies stated in the requirements.txt file, just run the following command in terminal:

         pip install -r requirements.txt

+Or you can manually install one by one using the name and version in the file.

 ## Funcionalities

-*Examples of core functionalities for the project in this repository.*
+*Add here examples of core functionalities for the project in this repository.*

 ## Author
-*Name and a brief description on who you are.*
+*Add Name and a brief description on who you are.*

 ## License
 **GNU General Public License v3.0**